 The language used in the screens that are displayed can be changed to one of the many available.
+When the sewing machine is purchased, the screens appear in English.

 - Press OK (OK key). - ► The screen for changing the language of the screens appears. - Press ◀ or ▶ until the desired language is selected.